-However, higher SRV values lead to a decrease of pore width (FG), pore height (LG) and porosity (Table 4).
+However, higher SRV values led to a decrease in the pore width (FG), the pore height (LG), and the porosity (Table 4).

-As a consequence of higher SRV values, the thickening of the filament provided PCL/HA structures with lower porosity.
+As a consequence of the higher SRV values, the thickening of the filament provided the PCL/HA structures with a lower porosity.

-The results reported in Table 4 indicate that the highest values of compressive modulus and maximum stress were found for SRV of 30 rpm.
+The results reported in Table 4 indicate that the highest values of the compressive modulus and the maximum stress were found for an SRV of 30 rpm.

-ST also plays an important role in determining the filament diameter, pore width, pore height and porosity, thus providing the possibility to tailor the scaffold characteristics [25].
+The ST also plays an important role in determining the filament diameter, pore width, pore height, and porosity, thus providing the possibility of tailoring the scaffold characteristics [25].

-Intuitively, a decrease of ST values generates a compression of the filaments in adjacent layers and, hence, a change in the geometry of the filaments becoming more elliptical.
-This effect causes an increase of the filament diameter together with a reduction of pore width and porosity.
+Intuitively, a decrease of the ST values generates a compression of the filaments in the adjacent layers and, hence, a change in the geometry of the filaments, which become more elliptical.
+This effect causes an increase of the filament diameter, together with a reduction of the pore width and porosity.

-As ST decreased from 400 µm to 350 µm, a decrease of the pore height was obviously obtained, as well as an increment of the filament diameter and, consequently, a reduction of pore width and porosity (Table 5).
+As the ST decreased from 400 to 350 µm, a decrease of the pore height was obviously obtained, as well as an increment of the filament diameter and, consequently, a reduction of the pore width and porosity (Table 5).

 Table 5.
-RW, porosity, compressive modulus and maximum stress of 3D PCL/HA scaffolds achieved for different ST values (PT = 120 °C, DV = 10 mm/s and SRV = 30 rpm).
-Data are reported as mean value ± standard deviation.
+RW, porosity, compressive modulus, and maximum stress of 3D PCL/HA scaffolds achieved for different ST values (PT = 120 °C, DV = 10 mm/s and SRV = 30 rpm).
+The data are reported as mean value ± standard deviation.